datacamp/RDocumentation/cran-comments.md

 ## Test environments

-* local OS X install, R 3.3.0
+* local OS X install, R 3.3.1
 * ubuntu 12.04 (on travis-ci), R 3.3.1, R 3.2.5, R-devel.
 * win-builder (release, devel)

 ## R CMD check results

-1 NOTE, about possibly misspelled words in DESCRIPTION: double checked, and no typos, just exotic words!
+On windows builds, there was 1 NOTE, about possibly misspelled words in DESCRIPTION: double checked, and no typos!
+Change wrt last submission: changed 'With' to 'with' in the title

 ## Downstream dependencies